My whole short fiction bibliography is here.

 “The first book of the As Above, So Below series has a creative plot, vivid descriptive imagery, relentless temptation, graphic horror, and fiery, fun sex.” — Jeremy Price, Up All Night Horror Fiction Review

 THE DANGEROUS TYPE, the first volume of a space opera trilogy, came out from Night Shade Books in July 2015.
-It was followed by KILL BY NUMBERS in September and NO MORE HEROES in November 2015.
-There’s more information about the whole trilogy here.
+It was followed by KILL BY NUMBERS in September that year and NO MORE HEROES in November 2015.
+There’s more information about the whole In the Wake of the Templars trilogy here.

 Audiobooks of THE DANGEROUS TYPE, KILL BY NUMBERS, and NO MORE HEROES are available from Audible.com.